jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

   ],
 )

 If only face normal is used, each triangle will appear distinctly flat and the overall effect will be stiff.
 Therefore, it is more desirable to compute normals for each vertex, so that during the rasterization phase, the GPU can interpolate the normals inside the triangles, resulting in a smoother surface effect.
 Specifically, for each tessellated triangle, we first construct its face normals and accumulate them to each of the three vertices constituting the triangle.
-Taking the topology in Figure 26 as an example, if a vertex X is connected to multiple triangles, then that vertex will receive the face normals from each neighboring triangle.
-In this way, the final normal of vertex X is jointly determined by the normals of all its neighboring triangles, providing better smoothing.
+Taking the topology in Figure 26 as an example, the normal at the red vertex is the average of the face normals of all triangles connected to the red vertex, the final normal of the red vertex is jointly determined by the face normal of accumulated by all its neighboring triangles.

 #figure(
   image("figures/accuproc.svg", width: 100%),
   caption: [
-    todoclear
+    Normal recalculation at the red vertex based on connected triangles' face normal (left), and the process of accumulating face normals (middle and right).
   ],
 )